omahacodeschool/ruby-prompt__arrays/lib/arrays.md

 # How would you perform an operation on every element inside an Array?

     # One way to perform an operation on every element inside an Array would be to
     # use the map method.
 This will create a new array.
-It you want it to replace
+If you want it to replace
     # the elements instead of making a new array use map! method.

+    # If you want to perform the operation without altering the original array use
+    # map, however, if you want to modify all of the elements of the array use map!
+    # map will return the new array, and map! will return the modified array.

     #example: x = [1,2,3]
               x.map! { |x| x*2}
               print x  #=> [2,4,6]

+    # The each method will also perform an operation on every element inside an array
+    # The each method can be used if you want to perform an operation without
+    # changing an array.
+This method will perform the block of
+    # code, but return the original array.

 # How do you add elements to an Array?